 The connection of everything

-It was hot, and as we stood in the shadow of the Pyramid of the Moon, Alejandro told us about the people who lived there.
+It’s hot.
+We stood in the shadow of the Pyramid of the Moon.
+Alejandro told us about the people who lived there.
 He spoke about the importance of the sun and moon, stars, the earth, wind, water, fire, and the four directions of the Earth.
 He told us how Aztecs built everything in Teotihuacán according to the elements, the universe, and the influence of numbers.

 The Power of the Universe